Projects

 Genomic data can't be used to improve health if it can't be accurately communicated and correctly understood by both humans and computer systems.
 Standards for data representation and exchange are necessary to bridge this gap and enable genomic clinical decision support.
 However, existing standards are incomplete and not universally adopted.

-These limitations form a barrier to the efficient exchange and use of genomic information by clinicians, researchers, and electronic systems, including clinical decision support services.
-This area of research aims to address these limitations by improving existing standards for the representation of clinical genetic data.
+These limitations form a barrier to the efficient exchange and use of genomic information by clinicians and researchers, as well as electronic systems, including clinical decision support services.
+This area of research aims to address these limitations by improving standards for the representation of clinical genetic data.

 Collaborative partners include: